 ELEKTRIC MUSIC Kissing The Machine (1993)

-Available on the CD ‘Esperanto’ via SPV Records
+Available on the ELEKTRIC MUSIC album ‘Esperanto’ via SPV Records

 ERASURE Because You’re So Sweet (1994)

 The closing track on the ‘I Say I Say I Say’ album produced by HEAVEN 17 and BEF’s Martyn Ware, ‘Because You’re So Sweet’ was a pretty ballad representative of the maturer approach taken by Andy Bell and Vince Clarke for their seventh long player.
-Featuring ERASURE’s trademark sequences, there was also the self-imposed restriction of no drum machines being used so that all the album’s percussive templates were created using synths and driven by sequencers.
-It was the start of a synthetic love triangle with Clarke partnering Ware on the Illustrious sound projects and Bell contributing to BEF’s ‘Dark’ covers album.
+Featuring ERASURE’s trademark sequences, there was also the self-imposed restriction of no drum machines being used, so that all the album’s percussive templates were created using synths and driven by sequencers.

-Available on the CD ‘I Say I Say I Say’ via Mute Records
+Available on the ERASURE album ‘I Say I Say I Say’ via Mute Records

 MOBY First Cool Hive (1997)

-There might have been around eight singles from 1999’s ‘Play’ to compliment the entire album’s ubiquitous media synchronisation but in the days of 1995’s ‘Everything Is Wrong’ Mute Records were slightly more restrained with just five!
+There might have been around eight singles from 1999’s ‘Play’ but in the days of 1995’s ‘Everything Is Wrong’, Mute Records were more restrained with just five!
 Surprisingly, this instrumental missed out on singular distribution.
-One of the highlights from MOBY’s genre hopping long player, the looping bass sample of ‘First Cool Hive’ was like an update of ‘Empires & Dance’ era SIMPLE MINDS while female voice samples and beautiful synth strings gave it a mysterious ENIGMA-tic touch.
-Appropriately, it was used in the closing sequence of the Wes Craven horror flick ‘Scream’.
+One of the highlights from the genre hopping MOBY long player, the looping bass sample of ‘First Cool Hive’ was like an update of ‘Empires & Dance’ era SIMPLE MINDS while female voice samples and beautiful synth strings gave it a mysterious ENIGMA-tic touch.

-Available on the CD ‘Everything Is Wrong’ via Mute Records
+Available on the MOBY album ‘Everything Is Wrong’ via Mute Records

 LADYTRON Discotraxx (2001)

-‘Mu-tron’ may have opened LADYTRON’s debut album ‘604’ but the pulsating salvo at the start of ‘Discotraxx’ signalled the album’s intent… the return of the synthesizer as an instrument of value and integrity, not a novelty to mock the past.
+‘Mu-tron’ may have opened LADYTRON’s debut album ‘604’ but the pulsating salvo at the start of ‘Discotraxx’ signalled the album’s intent… the return of the synthesizer as an instrument of value and integrity, not as a novelty to mock the past.
 From the moment Mira Aroyo deadpans in Bulgarian and Helen Marnie’s sweet but resigned voice kicks in about “the boy I know”, a new dawn is heralding for electronic pop.
-LADYTRON certainly deserve greater recognition for their trailblazing during that landfill indie hangover which prospered post-Britpop…
+LADYTRON certainly deserve greater recognition for their trailblazing.

-Available on the CD ‘604’ via Nettwerk Records
+Available on the LADYTRON album ‘604’ via Nettwerk Records

 GOLDFRAPP Lovely 2 C U (2005)

-Available on the CD ‘Supernature’ via Mute Records
+Available on the GOLDFRAPP album ‘Supernature’ via Mute Records

 Text by Chi Ming Lai